 Ultimately, it comes down to this: how much work are you willing to do when it comes down to your software licensing?
 If your network hardly ever changes, interface and sensor-based licensing may not prove too cumbersome.
 But most networks experience some degree of flux over time.
 To future-proof your network, selecting network monitoring software with a simple, easy-to-follow licensing model will require less calls to your support team and mean less cash you have to fork over in the long run.
 Additionally, some vendors require a separate architecture to support license keys.
 Make sure to ask about this when you’re evaluating costs and ease of deployment, as a built-in license administrator will be easier to manage.

 Before you buy, get all the information you need.
-Our free Ultimate Buyer's Guide: Network Monitoring Software in 2017 is an expert guide covering key features, how to determine your requiremenets, budgeting tips, and more.
+Our free Ultimate Buyer's Guide for Network Monitoring Software is an expert guide covering key features, how to determine your requiremenets, budgeting tips, and more.